adhorn/chaos-ssm-documents/README.rst

 This allows to conduct small chaos engineering experiments for your Amazon EC2 instances and container based applications in the `AWS Cloud <https://aws.amazon.com>`_.

+To learn how to use these SSM Documents - please check `this link <https://medium.com/@adhorn/injecting-chaos-to-amazon-ec2-using-amazon-system-manager-ca95ee7878f5>`_

 * Support for latency injection using ``latency-stress.yml``
 * Support for latency with delta stress using ``latency-delta-stress.yml``
 * Support for CPU burn using ``spu-stress.yml``